pujithap1211/Weather-Dashboard-API/README.md

 - Integrated with real-time Weather API

 ## Technologies Used

-HTML: To create the structure and layout of the web application.
+- HTML: To create the structure and layout of the web application.
-CSS: For styling the components and responsive design.
+- CSS: For styling the components and responsive design.
-JavaScript: To fetch weather data dynamically from the API and update the UI based on user input.
+- JavaScript: To fetch weather data dynamically from the API and update the UI based on user input.-
-Free Weather API: Used to access real-time weather conditions and forecasts for any city.
+- Free Weather API: Used to access real-time weather conditions and forecasts for any city.